markmandel/nodejs-docker-and-kubernetes/provision/deployment/README.md

 make watch
 ```

-## Create the initial Replication Controller and Service
+## Create the initial Replica Set and Service

 This will deploy the `sukie:0.1` Docker image to Kubernetes, and start 3 instances of the container across the cluster,
 and create the `sukie` service, which exposes these containers.